pstolarz/CoopThreads/README.md

   and `alloca(3)` to save/restore execution context and allocate thread stacks respectively.
 Therefore it shall be possible to use for large number of conforming platforms.
+* `CoopThreads` doesn't use heap memory.
+Threads stacks are allocated on the main stack the library runs on.
+No stack copy occurs on thread context switch.
 * Idle related API allows switching the platform to a desired sleep mode and reduce power consumption.
 * Wait/notify support for effective threads synchronization.
 * Small and configurable footprint.
 Unused features may be turned off and reduce footprint of a compiled image.
 * Although the library was created for Arduino environment in mind, it may be easily ported for other development platforms.
 See [Platform Callbacks](#platform-callbacks) section for more details.